5 July 2025

 The fee that the MSP charges for the services it provides.
 Often based on a percentage of the supplier invoices.

 A non-employee is any worker who is not an employee of any organization.
-This could be anyone in the contingent workforce, such as a freelancer, consultant, independent contractor or temp.
+This could be anyone in the contingent workforce, such as a freelancer, consultant, independent contractor, or temporary worker.

 Non-Compete Agreement (NCA)